Bunyip Complex bushfire recovery - new information

 Bunyip State Park (western section still closed)

-- The western section of Bunyip State Park is closed so the park can recover from the fires.
-It is likely to stay closed during spring.
+- The western section of Bunyip State Park, including some visitor sites, walking tracks and roads, is closed so that it can recover from the fire.

 - Parks Victoria understands the connection the community has with Bunyip State Park, but requests that visitors please respect the park closure.
 Parks Victoria Rangers will be regularly monitoring and carrying out compliance in the area.